raselahmed1337/raselahmed1337/README.md

 🙋‍♂️ Problem solver and fast learner with strong communication skills.
 I am motivated to upgrade and expand my skill set through mentorship and challenging projects.
 I enjoy working collaboratively but can also run with projects independently.
 I am excited about the prospect of joining a Ingoude company.

 <br>
-🌱 I’m currently learning : NestJs, Postgresql
+🌱 I’m currently learning : NestJs, Postgresql, NextJs
 <br>

 ## 🌐 Socials: